idxbroker/wordpress-plugin/readme.txt

 5. Email Update Signup Form.
 6. Adding Shortcodes.

-== Upgrade Notice ==

 == Changelog ==

-= 1.0.3 =

-Cleaned up various CSS issues and removed excess button options from spec.

-= 1.0.4 =
+= 1.1.0 =

-Additional CSS clean up; specific to certain installations/WP versions.
+* Fixed small bugs with certain characters in widget titles causing an error within the plugin.
+* Added MapQuest map search library, clients now have the option between Bing or MapQuest for their map search widget.
+* Small bug fixes to IDX Broker shortcodes causing issues with multi-site installations.
+* More detailed responses from the IDX Broker API if an error occurs.

-= 1.0.5 =
+= 1.0.9 =

-Cleaned up naming convention inconsistencies.
+* Added helpful links to plugin.
+Fully tested to 3.6.1.
+Added Bing Map search library for users who add the map widget.

-= 1.0.6 =
+= 1.0.8 =

-Added shortcode functionality.
-The plugin now adds an IDX button to the Visual editor which allows you to add shortcodes for the various page links and widgets IDX Broker provides.
+* Remove Beta image from control panel.
+Remaining Beta text from readme.

 = 1.0.7 =

-Added support for php start and stop tags.
+* Added support for php start and stop tags.
 Some users migrating from the original IDX Broker may have used an older method of adding the dynamic wrapper tags to their theme that was dependant on our original plugin.
 This update prevents errors when those users disable our original plugin.

+= 1.0.6 =
+* Added shortcode functionality.
+The plugin now adds an IDX button to the Visual editor which allows you to add shortcodes for the various page links and widgets IDX Broker provides.

-= 1.0.8 =
+= 1.0.5 =

-Remove Beta image from control panel.
-Remaining Beta text from readme.
+* Cleaned up naming convention inconsistencies.

-= 1.0.9 =
+= 1.0.4 =

-Added helpful links to plugin.
-Fully tested to 3.6.1.
-Added Bing Map search library for users who add the map widget.
+* Additional CSS clean up; specific to certain installations/WP versions.

-= 1.1.0 =
+= 1.0.3 =

-Fixed small bugs with widget titles.
-Added MapQuest map search library.
-Small bug fixes to IDX Broker shortcodes.
+* Cleaned up various CSS issues and removed excess button options from spec.

+== Upgrade Notice ==